Gravity Hills: Mystery and Confusion Rise

 - Planet X – Is there Scientific Evidence?

 In Piercy, California, for example, there is an attraction known as Confusion Hill.
 The proprietors’ claim that a creature known as the Chipalope (half-chipmunk, half-antelope) originated there.
-According to this tale, there were a pair of chipmunks and a pair of antelopes walking in the woods, when they were suddenly transformed into a pair of chipalopes.
+According to this tale, there were a pair of chipmunks and a pair of antelopes walking beside each other in the woods, when they were suddenly transformed into a pair of chipalopes following a sudden strange storm filled with thunder and lightning, earth trembling, and wind screaming.

 Confusion Hill, California.
 (Public Domain)

-The male, who became known as ‘Chester the First’, gained self-awareness, and decided to hide from human beings, only appearing on Confusion Hill during the dead of night or in the early hours of the morning.
+The story says that the male chipalope, which became known as ‘Chester the First,’ gained self-awareness, and decided that he and his mate Rose had to be careful and hide from human beings, only appearing on Confusion Hill during the dead of night or in the early hours of the morning.

-Featured image: A gravity hill located near Leh in Ladakh, India.
+Top Image: A gravity hill located near Leh in Ladakh, India.
 The hill is alleged to have magnetic properties strong enough to pull cars uphill.
-Source: CC BY NC SA 2.0
+Source: navintar /Adobe Stock

 By Wu Mingren